awjuliani/neuro-nav/neuronav/envs/README.md

 # Benchmark Environments

-A set of cognitive neuroscience inspired navigation and decision making tasks in environments with either graph or grid structures.
+A set of cognitive neuroscience inspired navigation and decision making tasks in environments that have either a grid or graph structure.

 These environments support the default `gym` interface which is commonly used in open source reinforcement learning packages.
 You can learn more about gym [here](https://github.com/openai/gym).